Los Lunas Birth Injury Lawyer

 - Failure to order an emergency cesarean section

 If you believe that negligence of a medical professional injured you or your child during pregnancy, labor, or delivery, it's vital that you speak to a lawyer as soon as you can.
 At the Law Firm of David C. Chavez, we have recovered millions of dollars on behalf of injured victims and are dedicated to holding medical professionals accountable for their carelessness.
-To schedule a completely free, no-obligation consultation with an attorney, call our office today at 888-DAVID-WINS (888-328-4394) or contact us online.
+To schedule a completely free, no-obligation consultation with an attorney, call our office today at 505-865-9696 or contact us online.